CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/cheatsheet-1.md

 - scroll down and choose `_delete this site_`
 - follow the instructions to confirm

-# Common problems
+## Common problems

-- Site has wrong name
-  - rename it (see above)
-- You create the site using the wrong repo or wrong github account
-  - Delete & recreate site.
-- My repo doesn't show up in the menu
-  - Follow the prompt to configure your netlify-github integration and give it access to the repo you need (or all repos).
 - My site is not deploying when I push a change to github
   - Are you sure netlify is configured for the branch you are pushing to?
   - Be aware that changes can take some minutes to show up
   - Check the logs
+- My repo doesn't show up in the netlify menu
+  - Follow the prompt to configure your netlify-github integration and give it access to the repo you need (or all repos).
+- My site has the wrong name
+  - rename it (see above)
+- You create the site using the wrong repo or wrong github account
+  - Delete & recreate site.